From Scott's Perspective

 About Scott McClelland

-As my children grew, and now, my grandchildren, I always enjoyed the family activity of painting on glass Christmas balls with the kids.
-We used acrylic craft paints, because they dry quickly, and clean-up with water.
-(Painting with young children requires easy clean-up.)
-It was a lot of fun, and has proven to be the stuff of some great memories.
-Some of my most prized possessions are the Christmas balls my children and grandchildren painted.
+I began my art career when my kids were little.
+We enjoyed the family activity of painting on glass Christmas balls during the holidays, using craft paints, which dry quickly, and clean-up with water.
+It was a lot of fun, and has proven to be the stuff of great memories.
+Some of my most prized possessions hang on my tree each year, and were created by my children.

 I simply render my subjects as I see them, through my own perspective.